A Message from the Creator

 At some point everything became crystal clear.
 I realized that holiness wasn’t about studying or about being perfect.
 It was about living my faith in the real mess of my life.
 I came to understand Jesus in a much deeper and more relatable way.
 He was a friend of those whom society labeled as sinners and discarded — like my family and my loved one, and all those caught in the grips of the addiction and overdose epidemic who were feeling alone and ashamed.
 Jesus advocated for those whom society judged.
 He taught mercy, compassion, and service.
 I had much to learn, and it wasn’t what I originally envisioned.
 My critical (mind) thinking and ritualistic actions evolved into intuitive (heart) knowledge and transformative action, and We Thirst™ was my first project.
 I’ll never forget the first time I presented it — there was no doubt in my mind that it would be presented many times thereafter.

 We Thirst™ contains everything I have learned throughout the years that brought me to a place of peace and understanding about myself, others, and God.
 It is the essence of all that I know and believe about Christianity and about addiction — through both my academic endeavors and the real challenges in my life.
 It tackles the issues of our faith and our humanity in a thorough and life-changing way.
 It has consistently moved hearts and minds and brought people from the darkness of despair to the light of hope.

-We Thirst™ is not successful because of me or my message.
-It is successful because it is deeply human and authentically Christian.
+We Thirst™ is successful because it is deeply human and authentically Christian.
 The program quenches the thirsty soul because it is real.
 It has been presented to men and women, both young and old, rich and poor, and I have never seen anyone leave less than renewed, filled with hope, and ready to transform the world.
 And for that there is yet another program — www.apeopleafire.org!